-A factory reset configuration also has a log target named fb-support which is referenced by the log-panic attribute of the system object (see Section 5.7).
+A factory reset configuration also has a log target named fb-support which is referenced by the log-support attribute of the system object (see Section 5.7).
 This allows the FireBrick to automatically email the support team if there is a panic (crash) - you can, of course, change or delete this if you prefer.
+There may be other cases where log entries are made to this log target to advise the FireBrick support team of unusual events.